conradakunga/Blog/_posts/2025-06-08-c-dictionary-usage-optimizations-tryget.md

     - Data Structures
 ---

-This is a follow up post to yesterday's post on [C# Dictionary Usage Optimizations - TryAdd]({% post_url 2025-06-07-c-dictionary-usage-optimizations-tryadd %}).
+This is a follow-up post to yesterday's post on [C# Dictionary Usage Optimizations - TryAdd]({% post_url 2025-06-07-c-dictionary-usage-optimizations-tryadd %}).

-Today we will look at how to **optimize value retrieval**.
+Today, we will look at how to **optimize value retrieval**.

 Let us suppose we have the following `Dictionary` of a `int` **key** and and `string` **value**.